 By now you already know how you hide WordPress posts, pages, and categories on your site.
 Here, we’ll share some bonus tips that will let you hide WordPress content in advanced ways.

 You can use the Password Protected Categories plugin to hide WordPress by making your entire site private.
 The easiest way to do this is by putting all of your site’s content – posts, pages, and custom post types – under one or more protected categories.

 For example, you can create a category called Private WordPress and sort all of your content under it.
-Then, you would simply set the Visibility of the Private WordPress category to Private.
+Then, you would simply use the Visibility options of the Private WordPress category to hide it from public view.